 Summary

-Read the full fact sheet- Trichomoniasis is a sexually transmitted infection (STI).
+Read the full fact sheet- Trichomonas (also known as trichomoniasis and 'trich') is a sexually transmissible infection (STI).

-- It may cause a yellowy green, ‘frothy’ discharge that is often accompanied by an unpleasant odour and vaginal or vulval itching.
+- Trichomonas may cause a yellowy green, ‘frothy’ discharge that is often accompanied by an unpleasant odour, vaginal or vulval itching and/or a burning sensation.

 - The infection can be treated with antibiotics.

-- You should either avoid sex or use condoms until the infection has been treated.
+- Avoid sex or use condoms until the infection has been treated.

 On this page